Skip to Content

 Calvert Global Water Fund has a number of positive attributes that may appeal to sustainability-focused investors.

-Calvert Global Water Fund's holdings are exposed to average levels of ESG risk relative to those of its peers in the Equity Miscellaneous category, thus earning it an average Morningstar Sustainability Rating of 3 globes.
-Competing funds in the category with ratings of 4 or 5 globes have less ESG risk in their holdings.
-ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
-ESG risk differs from impact, which is about seeking positive environmental and social outcomes.
+The ESG risk of Calvert Global Water Fund's holdings is comparable to its peers in the Equity Miscellaneous category, thus earning an average Morningstar Sustainability Rating of 3 globes.
+Funds in the same category rated 4 or 5 globes tend to hold securities less exposed to ESG risk.
+Unlike impact, which measures positive environmental and societal outcomes attributable to an investment, ESG risk reflects the degree to which investments could be affected by material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance.

 By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, and and small arms.
-Yet this goal is far from achieved, as the fund exhibits 1.09% exposure to small arms.
-This compares with 0.71% for its average peer in the Equity Miscellaneous category.
+The fund mostly fulfills this goal; however, it does exhibit 0.98% exposure to companies involved in small arms.
+This compares with 0.7% for its average peer in the Equity Miscellaneous category.

 ESG Commitment Level Asset Manager